Back to actions to watch

 Key facts

-• The proposal aims to adjust sewer billing procedures after the township moved from quarterly to monthly billing.
+• The change was prompted by the recent transition from quarterly to monthly billing.

 Who could be affected

-• Residents who use water for outdoor irrigation in the summer
+• All township sewer customers may be affected, particularly seasonal residents and those who use water for outdoor irrigation in the summer.

 What could change